 My PhD research asks how and why parties speak about democracy and the political system.
 While my primary interest is the salience and politicization of issues related to the political system, I also look at the differences in salience and politicization between different forms of communication, e.g. news reports on election campaigns, party manifestos, speeches and online communication.
 I use a mix of hand-coded data and machine learning approaches to track changes in party discourse and explain them by characteristics of individual parties as well as patterns of party competition in different countries.

-I regularly present my work at conferences and workshops, for example at the EUI 2016 State of the Union Conference, the 2017 General Conference and Joint Sessions of the ECPR, the 2018 EPSA Conference and at the Manifesto Project Corpus Conference 2018.
+I regularly present my work at conferences and workshops, for example at the EUI 2016 State of the Union Conference, the 2017 and 2018 General Conference and Joint Sessions of the ECPR, the 2018 EPSA Conference and at the Manifesto Project Corpus Conference 2018.

 Other Current Projects and Papers

 Next to my PhD, I work on several other papers related to democracy, party competition and the role of legacies in European politics today.
 Some of these papers are currently under review or in the process of publication: